 Ryan Croke, president of the Mid-Illinois Medical District Commission, shared some of the efforts underway to generate support for the referendum.

-“There are letters going out to the general public, a few letters targeted at different audiences across the county,” Croke said.
-He is also hosting a Vote Yes For Mental Health fundraiser from 5-7 p.m. on Monday, Jan.
+“There are letters going out to the general public, a few letters targeted at different audiences across the county,” he said.
+Croke, who also serves as the first assistant deputy governor for Gov. JB Pritzker, overseeing health and human services agencies, is hosting a Vote Yes For Mental Health fundraiser from 5-7 p.m. on Monday, Jan.
 26, at Hanson Professional Services, 1525 S. Sixth St.

 If approved by the referendum vote on March 17, the County Board would be responsible for appointing members to the mental health board.